 Amazon, however, has gone way beyond books, and evolved into the world’s largest retailer of almost everything, changing the way most of us shop, forever.

 When Amazon Prime was introduced, it was touted as a way to avoid shipping fees.
-Many items are marked with the PRIME icon, and are shipped to you with no fee, no matter how many times you place an order.
+Many items are marked with the PRIME icon on screen, and are shipped to you with no fee, usually within 1-2 days.

 My favorite thing about Amazon is that their shopping cart knows who you are.
 That means that you practically never have to make a shopping list again.
-Assuming that you mostly access the web on a private computer or your mobile device, if you log in once to Amazon, it will remember you.
-That means the next time you browse to Amazon.com for, say, the newest (and hopefully best) travel pillow, you will see everything else that you’ve recently put in your shopping cart but haven’t bought yet.
-Your items will stay in your shopping cart indefinitely, until you are ready to check out.
+Log in to Amazon on your computer or your mobile device and it will remember you.
+You can window shop all the time, following up on cool things that you read about or friends recommend.
+Put things in your shopping cart but don’t place your order right away, and your items will stay in your shopping cart indefinitely, until you are ready to check out.
 Organizing with Amazon Benefit: Save time, cut down on errands by putting things in your shopping cart when you think of them, like right after getting out of the shower.

 Once you are ready to place your order, if you decide you don’t really want one of the items, you can simply delete it from your cart.

-If you decide you want it, but not right now, you can click “save for later”, and it moves to the “save for later” part of your list, while the other items get fulfilled.
+If you decide you want it, but not right now, you can click to “save for later,” while the other items get shipped.
 Organizing with Amazon Benefit: Instant shopping list.
 You don’t have to remember everything or keep paper scraps with notes of things to buy.

 Once you order it, it’s always in your history, so you don’t need to keep the box from an old item to remind you.
-For instance, I order a certain filter for my humidifier.
+For instance, my humidifier needs a certain filter.
 Because it’s in my order history, I only have to scroll back to that item and click “reorder” to get the exact same item next winter.
 Organizing with Amazon Benefit: No need to save empty boxes to refer to size or specs.

 But that’s just the start.
 A relatively new Amazon Prime benefit is called Prime Photos.
 If you are already a Prime member, and don’t have any other backup solution for your photos, then definitely start using this ASAP.
 It’s a good place for a secondary or even third backup of your photos.
 Remember, there are always risks with digital files, and storing them one more place that is already included in your Prime Subscription is a no-brainer.
 (Please note that I continue to caution against using “free” cloud services as your only photo backup solution, but it can certainly be part of your solution!)
 Organizing with Amazon Benefit: Added peace of mind for your photos.

 These lists are great for all sorts of things.
-Let’s say you are planning a trip, and you are getting great advice on things that you might want to have for your trip.
+Let’s say you are planning a trip, and you are getting great advice on things that you might want to have for your travels.
 You can look up all of those items on Amazon, and then add them to your list called Travel List.
-They will wait patiently for you, even for years, allowing you to add and delete items at will.
+Add and delete items at will.
 They even have some helpful starter lists, like that dreaded school supply list!
+I’ve even started a Favorite Organizing Products List for things that people ask me about all the time.
 Organizing with Amazon Benefit: These lists become great planning tools.

 Amazon is a digital giant, with huge music libraries, so it’s no surprise that you can get your music there.
 Organizing with Amazon Benefit: Even though most of our music went digital in the last 10 years, a few of my downsizing clients recently were persuaded to toss old scratched albums and fragile cassettes in favor of downloading a quality digital copy if they ever wanted to listen to it again.